Hangover Hydration Drink

 There are other causes of hangover symptoms, but the full story is still being uncovered.
 The body processes alcohol to get rid of it by breaking it down first to a molecule called acetaldehyde and then to acetate).
 Acetaldehyde is thought to be what causes many hangover symptoms, particularly nausea.

 How can I avoid getting a hangover?

-There’s no such thing as a "hangover cure”, although there are tons of products out there that claim to be.
+There’s no such thing as a "hangover cure,” although there are tons of products and supplements out there that claim to be.
+This article discusses whether DHM is a supplement that can "cure" hangovers, here.
 Because science doesn’t yet have the answer to hangovers, our philosophy at Hydrant is to treat only the piece that we are certain about: dehydration.
-Our customers have reported fantastic results from rehydrating with Hydrant after drinking alcohol, and before they go to bed.
+Our customers have reported fantastic results from rehydrating with Hydrant after drinking alcohol and before they go to bed.

 Sager, J et al, Preventing and remedying a hangover, Haymarket Business Publications Ltd, 2003 (A good overview of what causes your hangover, including acetaldehyde)

 Dziedzicki, D, Self reported alcohol consumption and its effect of fatigue and hydration status, 2012 (The impact the dehydration due to alcohol consumption can have on athletic performance)

 Jayawardena, R, et al, Interventions for treatment and/or prevention of alcohol hangover: Systematic review, Human Psychopharmacology, 32:5, 1-8, 2017 (A review of this possible different treatments for a hangover, evaluating how they work and how effective they are)